lucyrunner/bitcoin-mining-erlang/README.md

                            # leading-zero hashes and accepting remote workers
 ./project1 <ServerIP>      # run as a WORKER, joining the server at <ServerIP>
 ```
-The two modes are distinguished exactly like the assignment's two examples:
-a single numeric argument means "run as server with this difficulty"; a
-non-numeric argument is treated as the server's address and this instance
-joins as a worker.

 Example:
 ```